EN | FR

 British Franco-Chinese violinist Laure Chan has been described as “a mesmerizing stage presence with the rare ability to draw the attention of the audience into her performance” (Isabelle van Keulen) and “an instinctive musician with a feeling for what is right” (Maxim Vengerov).

-Laure has gained numerous awards including 1st prize at the 2023 International Golden Classical Music Awards in New York, The Century Fund Prize / Richard III Prize in 2018 for solo baroque violin at the Royal College of Music, 1st prize at the 2015 Paris Grand Prize Virtuoso International Music Competition, the 2010 Music Director’s Award of the Oxford Philharmonic and the John McAslan violin prize at the Royal Academy of Music from 2007-2011.
+Laure has gained numerous awards including 1st prize at the 2025 Berlin Grand Prize Virtuoso International Music Competition, 1st prize at the 2023 International Golden Classical Music Awards in New York, The Century Fund Prize / Richard III Prize in 2018 for solo baroque violin at the Royal College of Music, 1st prize at the 2015 Paris Grand Prize Virtuoso International Music Competition, the 2010 Music Director’s Award of the Oxford Philharmonic and the John McAslan violin prize at the Royal Academy of Music from 2007-2011.

-Laure has made multiple appearances on major radio stations over the years including LBC News Radio, Norwegian Radio, BBC Radio 3 - In Tune, BBC Radio Scotland, BBC Radio 4, BBC Radio 6, BBC Sounds, NTS Radio, Scala Radio, Times Radio and on Classic FM featured as a "Young Classical Star".
+Laure has made multiple appearances on radio and TV over the years including LBC News Radio, Norwegian Radio, BBC Radio 3 - In Tune, BBC Radio Scotland, BBC Radio 4, BBC Radio 6, BBC Sounds, NTS Radio, Magic Classical (previously Scala Radio), Times Radio, on Classic FM featured as a "Young Classical Star" and on CCTV and BBC News.
 In June 2021, Laure became the host of her own radio show “Classical and Beyond” as part of Classical Turquoise Radio.
 The programme featured 8 episodes exploring a variety of musical styles and cultures inviting special guest artists from around the world.
 You can listen to all episodes on Laure’s soundcloud.

 Laure is passionate about exploring new horizons through a variety of musical styles.
 Developing an interest in composition, Laure aims to combine her classical background with inspirations from multiple genres and cultures.
 She has released EPs and albums featuring original works and works of the classical repertoire which are available on streaming platforms worldwide.